Khan/react-select/README-KA.md

 npm install
 ```

 Next, make your changes.
-Develop locally in `src`, or pull changes from the [upstream branch](https://github.com/JedWatson/react-select):
+You might want to pull changes from the [upstream branch](https://github.com/JedWatson/react-select):

 ```
 git remote add upstream https://github.com/JedWatson/react-select.git git p upstream
 ```

+If you want to make style changes, edit files in `less/` and run `gulp build`.
+At some point the library [might transition to scss or jss](https://github.com/JedWatson/react-select/issues/541).

+If you want to make JS changes, develop locally in `src`.
 As of React 0.14, ReactDOM is split into its own module.
 It requires `react/lib/ReactDOM`, which confuses browserify-shim and breaks a few things.

 The quickest solution _(ahem... hack)_ that I've found for this is: